Al Attiyah is favorite as race kicks off at Dakar 2020 rally - The Media Times

 “I would like to thank all those who have allowed Dakar to reach the Middle East.
 I have won Dakar three times now and I will all go out to win fourth.

-“I’ve long dreamed of seeing Dakar come to this region.
+“It has long been my dream to see Dakar come to this region.
 I hope that everyone will enjoy this race, ”said Al Attiyah, who won in 2011, 2015 and 2019.

 The challenge of Peterhansel